Banata

 t={timestamp},v1={hmac_hex}

-• v1 is the HMAC-SHA256 hex digest of {timestamp}.{body}
+• v1 — The HMAC-SHA256 hex digest of the string {timestamp}.{raw request body}.

 typescript